 The ghosts of three nuns dressed in habits are often seen standing by the road.
 Legend states the women were tortured and killed by Native Americans on their way to deliver medicine and supplies to various settlers.
 Witnesses report the nuns' blue eyes shine in the dark, and their faces glow brightly.

 Perhaps the strangest and creepiest reports are about a creepy clown often seen standing on the side of the road.
 It's reported that the apparition disappears into thin air whenever approached.

 Hub of Many Strange Occurrences

-There are many stories about a business called, Quest Diagnostics.
-This roadside business is said to be location of numerous unexplained paranormal phenomena, such as unexplained flickering streetlights and strange lights seen moving through the trees and underbrush.
+There are many stories about a business called Quest Diagnostics.
+This roadside business is said to be location of unexplained paranormal phenomena, such as unexplained flickering streetlights and strange lights seen moving through the trees and underbrush.

 Forest Mansion Ghost

 There are hauntings reported at various places along the desolate road.
-These hauntings include the old Forster Mansion in San Juan Capistrano located on the Ortega Highway is said to be haunted by a plaid wearing ghost named George.
-Aside for his plaid shirt, George wears a pair of khaki pants and leather hat.
+These hauntings include the old Forster Mansion in San Juan Capistrano located on the Ortega Highway, which is said to be haunted by a plaid-wearing ghost named George.
+Aside from his plaid shirt, George wears a pair of khaki pants and leather hat.
 Each time he's seen, there's also an aroma of cigar smoke that accompanies him.
 George has been known to shake and rattle windows to get a person's attention.